luis122448/smart-shell-bash/scripts/ssh/README.md

 sudo certbot certonly --manual --preferred-challenges dns -d "luis122448.dev" -d "*.luis122448.dev"
 ```

-Please deploy a DNS TXT record under the name:

-_acme-challenge.luis122448.dev.

-with the following value:

-NchJD9OugQF3zt8mEk9NfqfgmDL8yKdYM6a5mfT2dLU

 # Setting DNX TXT ACME Challenge in Namecheap
 Once Y is entered in the previous step, Certbot will revert with ACME challenge token to be configured in DNS provider to allow verification.
 Copy the token and insert as TXT record in DNS console of Namecheap.